Log in

 Version from 1984

-Lumière (1984) (Eau de Parfum) is a perfume by Rochas for women and was released in 1984.
-The scent is floral-chypreartig.
+A popular perfume by Rochas for women, released in 1984.
+The scent is floral-chypre.
 The production was apparently discontinued.

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.